nawab312/AWS/AWS_S3/AWS_EFS/Notes.md

 - **Performance Considerations**
   - **Throughput:** Throughput Mode determines the rate at which your file system can read and write data.
 EFS offers two primary throughput modes:
-    - **Bursting Throughput Mode (Elastic Throughput Mode):** This mode is the default setting for new file systems.
-It allows your file system to burst to higher throughput levels based on the size of the file system (measured in GiB).
-The throughput scales with the storage capacity you provision.
-It works well for workloads with variable throughput needs
+    - **Bursting Throughput Mode:** Throughput is tied to the amount of data stored in the file system, meaning it automatically scales as your storage grows.
+This mode works well for most general-purpose workloads that don't require consistent, high-throughput performance.
-    - **Provisioned Throughput Mode:** This mode allows you to specify a fixed throughput level independent of the file system’s size.
-You can choose a throughput value that suits your workload, which is useful for workloads that need consistent high throughput, regardless of the file system's size.
+    - **Enhanced Throughput Mode:** Offers two options: Elastic and Provisioned. **Elastic Throughput (default under Enhanced)** Automatically adjusts to meet your performance needs, providing scalable throughput as your storage grows.
+It works in a way similar to Bursting Throughput, but with more flexibility for high-performance workloads. **Provisioned Throughput** You can set the throughput independently of the file system size.
+This is useful for workloads that require consistent and predictable performance, such as high-performance applications or databases, where you need guaranteed throughput regardless of the data stored
   - **Latency:** EFS is optimized for low-latency access, but performance may vary depending on the size of your data and the mode you use.
 The General Purpose mode offers low-latency, while Max I/O mode may have slightly higher latency but supports larger workloads.
 ![image](https://github.com/user-attachments/assets/55e11a23-914c-41b3-b126-8ef98e3f8f39)